historicalmemes/historicalmemes.github.io/index.md

 **Triple patterns**
 Triple patterns match two nodes and the directed edge between them ( node1 --> node2 )
 The format of a triple is:
-`literal/variable for node1 literal/variable for edge literal/variable for node2 dot to end the triple`
+`[literal/variable for node1] [literal/variable for edge] [literal/variable for node2]`
+You can put a dot at the end of the line to seperate triples.
+Examples:

 *Match an exact RDF triple*
 `ex:myWidget ex:partNumber "XY24Z1" .`